Definition of Object Class in Java

 protected Object clone() throws CloneNotSupportedException

-By default, this method checks if the Cloneable interface has been implemented in this case, but in case you want to override this method according to your logic, you can easily do this using the following syntax:-
+By default, this method checks for the implementation of the Cloneable interface.
+However, if you wish to override this method according to your logic, you can do so using the following syntax:-

 protected Object clone() throws CloneNotSupportedException